Idriss-Malek/MAP583_Projet_CLIP/README.md

 **Solutions:**
 -For threshold, there is an attempt in the classifier class with the compute_threshold method
--For explanations:
-	2 ways of computing the probabiltiies for descriptors:
+-For explanations:  2 ways of computing the probabiltiies for descriptors:
-	-softmax on all descriptors (all labels combined)
+	+softmax on all descriptors (all labels combined)
-	-for each label, softmax on the set of descriptors
+	+for each label, softmax on the set of descriptors
 	Second way seems to work better to explain for the cat dog example
 -With Clip, should we tokenize '{category} which is/has {descriptor}' or just '{descriptor}'. (paper says first solution and accroding to dog-cat example, it seems to wrok better).